Tiberiusloc/pizzaparlor/readme.md

 "Make a Pizza constructor to gather user inputs and create Pizza object"

+"Make objects for pizza size, sauce, dips, toppings that have objects inside that decide name and price as keys"

 Describe Pizza();

-Test 1: It should take the user inputs and create a pizza with the correct inputs"
+Test 1: It should take the user inputs and create a pizza and store the information"
 Code:
-  let pizza = new Pizza("small","cheese","pepperoni","bacon")
+  let pizza = new Pizza ("small", "marinara","ranch") Expected Return:
-Expected Return:
-  Pizza {size: 'small', topping1: 'cheese', topping2: 'pepperoni', topping3: 'bacon'}
+Pizza {size: 'small', sauce: 'marinara', dipping: 'ranch', toppings: Array(0)}

-Describe totalCost()

-Test 1: It should add the cost of different toppings and size and return no cost if no toppings are selected.
-Code:
-   let pizza = new Pizza("0","0","0","0")
-Expected Return:
-  Total cost = 0;